gustavnikolaj/express-jsxtransform/README.md

 The response will be rewritten under these circumstances:

-* If the response is served with a `.js` extension and has the `/** @jsx ... */` annotation on the first line.
+* If the response is a file with the `.js` extension and has the `/** @jsx ... */` annotation on the first line.
+* If the response is a file with the `.jsx` extension.
+In this case the annotation is optional.

 jsxtranform plays nice with conditional GET.
 If the original response has an ETag, jsxtransform will add to it so the ETag of the compiled